dxFeed/dxLink/dxlink-javascript/dxlink-websocket-client/README.md

 ### Create client

-Create instance of the client
+Create instance of the client with url.

 ```typescript
 const client = await DXLinkWebSocket.newClient({